- About Progeria

 Hutchinson-Gilford Progeria Syndrome “Progeria” or “HGPS” is a rare, fatal genetic condition characterized by an appearance of accelerated aging in children*.
 Its name is derived from Greek and means "prematurely old."
 While there are different forms of Progeria*, the classic type is Hutchinson-Gilford Progeria Syndrome, which was named after the doctors who first described it in England: in 1886 by Dr. Jonathan Hutchinson, and in 1897 by Dr. Hastings Gilford.

-* Other Progeroid syndromes include Werner’s syndrome, also known as “adult progeria” which does not have an onset until the late teen years, with a lifespan into the 40’s and 50’s.
+* Other Progeroid syndromes include Werner syndrome, also known as “adult progeria” which does not have an onset until the late teen years, with a lifespan into the 40’s and 50’s.
+Click here for information on Werner Syndrome

-Progeria affects approximately 1 in 4 - 8 million newborns.
-There are an estimated 200-250 children living with Progeria worldwide at any one time.
+Progeria affects approximately 1 in 20 million people.
+There are an estimated 350-400 children living with Progeria worldwide at any one time.
 It affects both sexes equally and all races.
-Since The Progeria Research Foundation was created in 1999, we have discovered children with Progeria living in over 40 countries♦.
+Since The Progeria Research Foundation was created in 1999, we have discovered children with Progeria living in 52 countries and speaking 32 languages.♦.

 HGPS is caused by a mutation in the gene called LMNA (pronounced “lamin-a”).
 The LMNA gene produces the lamin A protein which is the structural scaffolding that holds the nucleus of a cell together.
 The abnormal lamin A protein that causes Progeria is called progerin.
 Progerin makes the nucleus unstable.
 That cellular instability leads to the process of premature aging and disease in Progeria.